Sell first, buy first or get a bridging loan?

 Which solution is the best for me?

-- Buying first: This is suitable if you have significant equity & a strong enough income to hold both properties.
+- Buying first: This is suitable if you have significant equity and a strong enough income to hold both properties.

 - Buying first with a guarantor loan: This is suitable if you have little to no equity, a strong enough income to hold both properties and your parents are willing to put up their property as additional security for your loan.

 - Simultaneous settlement: This is suitable if you can arrange both the purchase and the sale to settle on the same day.
-Often you will need to have excellent negotiation skills to make this work.
+Often, you’ll need to have excellent negotiation skills or a great mortgage broker and solicitor to make this work.

 Selling your old home first

-If you don’t have much equity in your current home, e.g. you owe over 80% of the property value, then you won’t qualify for a bridging loan, so this may be the best option to go with.
+If you don’t have much equity in your current home (you owe over 80% of the property value_, you won’t qualify for a bridging loan so selling first may be the best option to go with.

 If you’re good at negotiating, you may be able to get the person buying your home to agree to rent your home back to you until you buy a new property.
 This will avoid the need to move home twice!